bsantanad/dc-final/user-guide.md

 So running the whole system is quite simple, first lets look at the arch
 ![architecure](images/arch-dist.png)

 here you can see the communication protocols that are used across the system

-here you can see the communication protocols that are used across the system